 Overview of the city of Mountain View’s residential real estate market for houses:

 Here are the statistics for sales in the last few months.
-You can see that the average days on market have risen to 28 days and inventory is down slightly.
-Prices are up month-over-month with homes on average selling over list price at a whooping 110.5%.
+You can see that the average days on market have dropped to 9 days with homes on average selling well over list price at 106.1%.
 Overall, there’s been some warming in the Mountain View housing market, but this is still a steady seller’s market.
 See the whole Mountain View Real Estate Report online here.

 And the chart from last month for comparison: